djthorpe/remotes/README.md

 ```

 The client uses mDNS to discover the microservice.
 Set the `rpc.timeout` parameter if
-the microservice isn't being discovered in time.
-Set the `addr` parameter to choose
+the microservice isn't being discovered in the time allotted for discovery.
+Set the
-a specific microservice or port:
+`addr` parameter to choose a specific microservice or port:

   * `-addr 192.168.86.35:33841` connects by IP address and port
   * `-addr 192.168.86.35` connects to any discovered microservice with a specific IP address